 Wattles also help release heat from a turkey’s body on a hot day!

 #8.
-What’s that thing on a turkeys beak?
+What’s that thing on a turkey beak?

 Both male and female turkeys have snoods, which are another form of caruncle.
 Male turkey’s snoods extend over the beak and are essentially dangly, ornamental fleshy appendages.